 - Segments must be more than 1 second in length.

 - At the end of each segment, the video will by default begin to play the next segment.
-If you want to keep your viewer inside a segment use time triggers with pause or jump to actions at the end of each segment.
+If you want to keep your viewer inside a segment use time triggers with a pause or jump to actions at the end of each segment.

 - Chapters, time parameters, hotspots, and time triggers can move the viewer through segments.